MEGA (radio station)

 «MEGA» is a Belarusian musical and entertaining Internet radio station focusing mainly on club music – as trance, techno, house, electro, dubstep and musical directions adjacent by it.

-The basis of broadcast forming by the most popular hits and new songs.
-A ratio of domestic songs to import are 50/50.
-Key feature of radio station is advance of young DJs and not skilled radio jockeys, it is a basis of strategy of «MEGA» Internet radio station.
+The station broadcasts the most popular hits and new songs with a ratio of domestic songs to imports of 50/50.
+A key feature of the radio station is using young DJs and not skilled radio jockeys.

 History

-The radio station began test broadcasts on January 28, 2012, The radio station was broadcast with faults, with often delays broadcasting of shows.
-During the test broadcasts is often played different music (mostly trance), with often repetitions.
+The radio station began test broadcasts on January 28, 2012.
+The radio station was broadcast with faults with delays often happening during the broadcasting of shows.
+During test broadcasts the station played different music (mostly trance) with repetitions often happening.